Sparse-Input Neural Network using Group Concave Regularization: Introduction

 \section{Introduction}

-In the past decade, advancements in molecular, imaging and other laboratory tests have led to a growing interest in high-dimensional data analysis (HDDA).
-High-dimensional data refers to a dataset that contains a large number of observed variables relative to the small sample size, which presents a significant challenge in building accurate and interpretable models.
-For example, in bioinformatics, hundreds of thousands of RNA expressions, Genome-Wide Association Study (GWAS) data, and microarray data are used to understand the biology of disease, with only hundreds of patients involved \citep{visscher2012five, hertz2016pharmacogenetic, kim2016high, beltran2017impact}.
-To address the curse of dimensionality, feature selection has become a critical step in HDDA.
-By identifying the most representative features to characterize the biology of the disease or the outcome, feature selection approaches can increase the model interpretability and improve the generalization of the model.
+Over the past few decades, advancements in molecular, imaging, and other laboratory tests have led to a growing interest in high-dimensional data analysis (HDDA) \citep{donoho2000high}.
+This type of data involves a large number of observed variables relative to the small sample size, which presents a considerable challenge in building accurate and interpretable models.
+For example, in bioinformatics, hundreds of thousands of RNA expressions, genome-wide association study (GWAS) data, and genomic data are used to understand disease biology and the correlation with clinical outcomes, with only hundreds of patients involved \citep{visscher2012five, hertz2016pharmacogenetic, kim2016high, beltran2017impact,sumiyoshi2024molecular}.
+To address the curse of dimensionality, feature selection is a critical step in HDDA modeling.
+By identifying the most relevant features that capture the relationship with clinical outcomes, feature selection enhances model interpretability and improves generalization.

 There are various methods for feature selection, including filter methods \citep{koller1996toward, guyon2003introduction, gu2012generalized}, wrapper methods \citep{kohavi1997wrappers, inza2004filter, tang2014feature}, and embedded methods \citep{tibshirani1996regression,zou2006adaptive, fan2001variable,zhang2010nearly}.
 Among them, penalized regression methods have become very popular in HDDA since the introduction of the least absolute shrinkage and selection operator (LASSO) \citep{tibshirani1996regression}.
-Penalized regression method can perform simultaneous parameter estimation and feature selection by shrinking some of the parameter coefficients to exact zeros.
-While LASSO has been widely used to obtain sparse estimations in machine learning and statistics, it tends to select unimportant variables to compensate for the over-shrinkage for relevant variables \citep{zou2006adaptive}.
+Penalized regression methods can perform simultaneous parameter estimation and feature selection by shrinking some of the parameter coefficients to exact zeros.
+While LASSO has been widely used to obtain sparse estimates in machine learning and statistics, it tends to select unimportant variables to compensate for the over-shrinkage for relevant variables \citep{zou2006adaptive}.
 To address the bias and inconsistent feature selection of LASSO, several methods have been proposed, including adaptive LASSO \citep{zou2006adaptive}, the minimax concave penalty (MCP) \citep{zhang2010nearly}, and the smoothly clipped absolute deviation (SCAD) \citep{fan2001variable}.

 However, most of these penalized methods assume linearity in the relationship between the variables and the outcomes, while the actual functional form of the relationship may not be available in many applications.
 Some additive non-parametric extensions have been proposed to resolve this problem \citep{cosso,ravikumar2009sparse,meier2009high}, but their models rely on sums of univariate or low-dimensional functions and may not be able to capture the complex interactions between multiple covariates. \cite{yamada2014high} propose the HSIC-LASSO approach that leverages kernel learning for feature selection while uncovering non-linear feature interactions.
 However, it suffers from quadratic scaling in computational complexity with respect to the number of observations.